newnightcoder/100daysofcode/LOG DAYS 175-176.md

 - updated the clock!!! it's now 100% real/dynamic (i hadn't noticed/thought about the fact that it was the always same time on screen from window load until browser refresh!!! i finally noticed it and could fix it with a setInterval(() => {timefunction();}, 1000))!!! really cool.
 - researched about BUTTONS and that was a bad idea / i have to switch back to a navbar (of course)
 - which made me research SPAs and how to best do it!! not easy, but i could find a nice way on stackoverflow/jsfiddle!
 - A LOT of learning : i started my first course ever!!!
-(Colt Steele'JS Bootcamp bought on Udemy + Will Sentance's JS hard parts :WOW!!!)
+(Colt Steele'JS Bootcamp bought on Udemy + Will Sentance's JS hard parts: WOW!!!)

 **what i learned**